Latur City Assembly constituency

 Latur City Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.
 This constituency is located in the Latur district.
-It is the 16th largest city in Maharashtra with district headquarter located in the city.
+It is the 16th largest city in Maharashtra with the district headquarters located in the city.
 The district comes under Marathwada region of Maharashtra, geographically located between 17°52′ North to 18°50′ North and 76°18′ East to 79°12′ East in the Deccan plateau.
 It has an average elevation of 631 metres (2,070 ft) above mean sea level.
 The entire district is on the Balaghat plateau, 540 to 638 metres from the mean sea level.

 Cabinet Minister for Medical education & Cultural affairs, Amit Vilasrao Deshmukh is the current MLA of the constituency, representing the Indian National Congress.

 History

 After the delimitation of the legislative assembly constituencies in 2008, the erstwhile Latur Assembly constituency was divided into Latur City and Latur Rural constituencies.

-In Latur City Assembly constituency the Indian National Congress party is the strongest party.
+In Latur City Assembly constituency the Indian National Congress is the strongest party.

 Vilasrao Deshmukh, Former Chief Minister of Maharashtra, represented the seat five times in the Maharashtra Legislative Assembly.
 He was elected for three consecutive terms from the seat till 1995.
-From 1999, he was elected for two consecutive terms till 2008.
+From 1999, he was elected for two consecutive terms until 2008.